mbreughe/CarND-TraficSign-P2/writeup.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model consisted of the layers below.
+The network itself can also be found here: https://github.com/mbreughe/CarND-TraficSign-P2/blob/master/lenet.py

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|